Admission and Financial Aid

-- Informs the Office of Residential Services in writing no later than June 15 for the fall semester, or December 1 for the spring semester.
+- Informs the Residential Center in writing no later than June 15 for the fall semester, or December 1 for the spring semester.

-- Gains the approval of the director of residential services.
+- Gains the approval of the Associate Dean/Director of the Residential Center.
 Requests for exceptions should be directed in writing to the Residence Agreement Exception Committee, which reviews the petition and makes a recommendation to the director of residential services.

 - No room refund is made to those who leave housing but continue to attend Bentley, or to those who fail to notify the university on or before the above dates.
 Only in extraordinary situations is the room charge refunded if these conditions are not met.
 Exceptions are decided by the director of residential services.
 In the event of disciplinary suspension or dismissal from housing, no refund of housing charges will be made.